-Similarly, the “vibrato” effect that is built into some guitar amplifiers (the one that modulates the volume of the output signal) is, in reality, the effect of tremolo.
+Similarly, the “vibrato” effect built into some guitar amplifiers (the one that modulates the volume of the output signal) is, in reality, the effect of tremolo.

-The Fender Tone Master Deluxe Reverb (link to check the price on Amazon) is but one example of an amplifier with a “vibrato” (tremolo) effect.
+The Fender Tone Master Deluxe Reverb is but one example of an amplifier with a “vibrato” (tremolo) effect.

 The vibrato vocal technique is sometimes called tremolo if the pitch variations are wide and/or slow.
 This can also lead to confusion between the two terms.
 Note that, in this case, tremolo is simply a slower form of vibrato, which is a more common term in singing.

 To learn more about vibrato, check out the following My New Microphone articles:

 • What Are Vibrato Guitar Effects Pedals & How Do They Work?

 • Top Best Vibrato Pedals For Guitar & Bass

 Tremolo Vs. Amplitude Modulation

 Technically speaking, tremolo is a style of amplitude modulation since the LFO modulates the amplitude of the program/input signal.

 However, the term “amplitude modulation” is associated with radio transmissions for broadcasting and two-way radio communication applications.